 The next section of the museum displays how the offices in this building look like.
 They are fully furnished with beautifully carved teak wood furniture, wide windows and white curtains.

-Then we will see a connecting door nearby, where we will find a treasure: a big stack of gold-bars.
-I don't know whether they are real or not, but considering the tight security of Museum Bank Indonesia, I want to believe they are real.
+Then you will see a connecting door nearby, where you will find a treasure: a mountain of gold bars!
+I don't know whether they are real or not, but considering the tight security of Museum Bank Indonesia, I want to believe they are real :)